|Home | Training | Services | Testimonials | Contact | About Us|

 |Forecast Accuracy Measurement: MAD, MAPE and WMAPE|

-Measurement of forecast accuracy is important for the calculation of safety stock, to ensure that the forecasting system is under control and to investigate existing or potential problems in the supply chain.
-A range of forecast accuracy reports can be used including simple summaries, exception reports, alert lists and average accuracy reports with measures such as WMAPE.
+Measurement of demand forecast accuracy is important for the calculation of safety stock, to ensure that the forecasting system is under control and to investigate existing or potential problems in the supply chain.
+A range of sales forecast accuracy reports can be used including simple summaries, exception reports, alert lists and average accuracy reports with measures such as MAPE and WMAPE.

 The calculation of forecast accuracy starts with the calculation of forecast error.
 Here are a few of the common measures: